gabrielamiti/BIM/README.md

 ### Non BIM expertise
 By using the mathematical formula, `A=h*w` , the area is found.
 An excel sheet with all information from the IFC file is used, to check if the data from the script is correct.
+Also the knowledge on Daylight was used to identify which component are relevant for a daylight analysis.

 ### IFC concepts
 `IfcWindow` has been used as an IFC concept.